Bergen Aquarium: Stunning Fish Portraits

 The interior of the Bergen Aquarium

 It is mesmerizing to observe sealife.
-The slow movement of the fish, their sudden pauses, and their flow through the limited space of a tank give you a unique perspective of the ecosystem.
+The slow movement of the fish, their sudden pauses, and their flow through the limited space of a tank provide a unique perspective on the ecosystem.
 Aquariums, like zoos, might feel like sad places to some.
 And indeed, from a certain perspective, they are.
 However, such places make us aware of the planet’s life, and seeing species up close contributes to our empathy.

 Now, in the following lines, you will see the fish portraits I shot while visiting the Bergen Aquarium.
 Wherever possible, I’ll try to write down a few pieces of info about each fish.
 However, I’m not an expert on sea life, and information might be missing.
 If that’s the case, feel free to leave a comment at the bottom of this post with extra info, and I’ll make sure to include it in the text.